rush-skills/bulma-css/README.md

 ## TODO

 - Add templates for bulma
-- Add basic helpers and decorators
+- Add basic helpers and decorators, like present for [Bootstrap](https://github.com/seyhunak/twitter-bootstrap-rails)
 - Add a simple form wrapper
+- Add SASS support
+- Add a command line generator based installation
+- Configure a way to auto build for new versions

 ## Development